Code-Institute-Submissions/bookable/README.md

 #### Thank you page

--   The thank you page is simple with useful information, to all parties if shared.
+-   The thank you page is simple, with helpful information to all parties if shared.

     ![Booking-Thank-You](./docs/planes/skeleton/booking-thank-you.jpg)